BabaOlumoh/iam-engineering-portfolio/04-conditional-access-zero-trust/README.md

 - Admin MFA policy evidence.
 - Legacy authentication block evidence.

-## Interview Talking Points
+## Project Use

-Use this project to explain:
+This project can be used to explain:

 - Why MFA should be enforced through Conditional Access.
 - Why break-glass accounts must be treated differently from standard users.